koka-lang/koka/readme.md

 * [Stack](https://docs.haskellstack.org/) to run the Haskell compiler.
   Use `curl -sSL https://get.haskellstack.org/ | sh` on Unix and macOS, or the binary [installer](https://get.haskellstack.org/stable/windows-x86_64-installer.exe) on Windows.
 * Optional: [vcpkg] to be able to link easily with C libraries.
+Koka can find it automatically if installed to `~/vcpkg`.
 * Optional: [nodejs](http://nodejs.org) if using the Javascript backend.
 * Optional: On Windows it is recommended to install the [clang][winclang] C compiler, or the [Visual Studio](https://visualstudio.microsoft.com/downloads/) C compiler.